 Of course, it’s one thing to have the skills in contact.
 It’s another thing entirely to have the athletic traits to be in position.
 Luckily, Horn brings the necessary athletic tools as well.

-Horn isn’t an elite athlete, but he’s near that end of the spectrum.
-His hip flips are fluid, and he has good explosiveness out of those flips.
+Horn is an elite athlete based on his Relative Athletic Score, and it more or less matches with his tape.
+His hip flips are fluid, and he has great explosiveness out of those flips.
 He also has the lateral quickness to close back in on in-breaking routes, and he has the speed to match most receivers downfield.
 He’s very light on his feet out of his stance, and he has the short-range burst to maximize his playmaking window, as well as the vertical ability to rise up for contested passes.

 Are there any concerns with Horn?